St. Anthony’s School: developing a whole school approach

 St Anthony’s is one of five Behaviour & Learning Schools in Kent.
-The Behaviour and Learning schools cater for pupils who have significant learning difficulties along with SEMH difficulties.
-Our more able primary pupils with SEMH transfer to a BESD Secondary School at the end of Key Stage 2 and the more able ASD pupils transfer to an ASD provision.
+The Behaviour and Learning schools cater for pupils who have significant learning difficulties along with Social Emotional Mental Health (SEMH) difficulties.

 Research has shown that staff working with children with mental health difficulties experience higher stress levels and therefore at higher risk of developing mental health difficulties themselves, we have always tried to support staff wellbeing the best that we could.

 Safeguarding at St. Anthony’s has always been at the forefront of our work, supporting families during difficult circumstances.
 Due to high demand in the local area the threshold for social services and early help is very high and many of our families do not get the support they desperately need.
 We introduced a Welfare Concern Form so that staff could report concerns they knew would not meet the safeguarding threshold and were more around welfare.

 Using this form now leads to staff doing a resilience conversation to see if further support could be put in place for the pupil.
 An example of this, staff handed a Welfare concern in from a year 5 pupil with Autism which reported she was worried about her elder brother, this led to a resilience conversation which identified her mood was low because she could not communicate with her younger sibling who could only communicate through sign language; we could then help with this.